Z3TA/webide/README.txt

 Editing files on remote computers
 =================================
 The editor opens TCP port 8080 (configured via remote-file-port) for receiving remote files.
-You can install bin/webider on the remote computer, and then use webider as an editor replacement.
+You can install bin/webider on any remote computer, and then use webider as an editor replacement.
-The files will be opened on your your local developer machine that is running WebIDE.
+(webider will connect to a WebIDE server and the files will be opened in the local client, there is no enctryption, so only use on LAN for now, eg. not over the Internet)

 installing webider on a remote computer (it also need to have nodejs installed!):
 ```